HMB9666/HyDEA/README.md

 The code depends on PetIBM(https://github.com/barbagroup/PetIBM/tree/master?tab=readme-ov-file), python, pytorch, petsc4py.

-PetIBM should be installed by following the procedure outlined in B.1 of official installation guide.
+etIBM should be installed by following the procedure outlined in [B.1](https://github.com/barbagroup/PetIBM/blob/master/doc/markdowns/installation.md) of official installation guide.
 Before compilation, ensure that the directories specified in both the CMakeLists.txt and the source files are correctly modified.

 CMakeLists.txt : /home/xxx/petibm/PetIBM/applications/CMakeLists.txt